Vision and Mission

 Regional Field Director

 Jackee's fervor for the natural world has fueled her career as a wildlife biologist and archaeologist, backcountry horse packer, and finally as the co-founder and Executive Director of Cannabis for Conservation, a new 501(c)(3) nonprofit.
 She graduated from Humboldt State University with a B.S. in Wildlife Management and Conservation, and a B.A. in Archaeology.
-She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on endangered species including gray whales, desert tortoises, and Pacific fishers.
+She has worked for the US Fish & Wildlife Service and private organizations conducting wildlife research on threatened and endangered species including gray whales, desert tortoises, and Pacific fishers.
 Notably, her independent research of nesting shorebirds led to FWS protections and management of Salt Island in Connecticut.
 A graduate of our community organizer program, we immediately saw her potential.
 She joins us now to assist with CROP.

 Patrick von Bargen